andrea-montanari/motion-tracker/README.md

 ## Animation

 To make the application more interactive, an animated model that reflects the movements of the user has bees added.
+It is implemented in OpenGLES and it makes use of a library modified from [TheThinMatrix's OpenGL-Animation](https://github.com/TheThinMatrix/OpenGL-Animation).

 It currently only shows leg movement corresponding to the sensors positioned on the ankles.